xinabox/arduino-OC10/README.md

 This module can be purchased on [Xinabox CC](https://xinabox.cc/products/OC10/).

 ## About the OC10
 This ☒CHIP forms part of the output modules and is equipped with a high speed IO expander chip.
-The OC10 module provides is able to switch loads between 120-250V AC/DC.
+The OC10 module provides is able to switch loads between 120-250 VAC and 0-30 VDC.

 The OC10 xCHIP is housed in an compact 2U×2U chip with three connection ports.